 A council's story

-In 1842 Sydney was incorporated as a city, a little over half a century after Europeans first arrived in Australia.
+In 1842, Sydney was incorporated as a city, a little over half a century after Europeans first arrived in Australia.

-Since its establishment, the City of Sydney has grown and contracted as State governments redraw boundaries, often to the advantage of the governing party.
+Since its establishment, the City of Sydney has grown and contracted as state governments redraw boundaries, often to the advantage of the governing party.

 Last updated: Tuesday, 29 October 2013